Savings & Money Market Accounts

 Money Market Accounts

-This is a great investment vehicle if you want to earn market rates but maintain total access to your money.
-This interest-earning account is tiered and allows you to earn near-CD interest rates.
-Getting to your money is easy as writing a check or visiting an ATM.
+This is a great investment vehicle if you want to earn market rates but maintain access to your money.
+With this tiered-interest account getting to your money is easy as writing a check or visiting an ATM.

 - $2,500 minimum opening deposit